ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Therefore, each TIPS instance may choose to encode the updates using JSON merge patch or JSON patch based on the type of changes in network maps.

+##  Considerations for Load Balancing {#load-balancing}

+There are two levels of load balancing in TIPS.
+The first level is to balance the load of TIPS views for different clients, and the second is to balance the load of incremental updates.

+Load balancing of TIPS views can either be achieved at the application layer or at the infrastructure layer.
+For example, an ALTO server may set the
+<tips-view-host> to different subdomains to distribute TIPS views, or simply use
+the same host of the TIPS service and rely on load balancers to distribute the load.

+TIPS allow clients to make concurrent pulls of the incremental updates potentially through different HTTP connections.
+As a consequence, it introduces additional complexities when the ALTO server is being load balanced -- a feature widely used to build scalable and fault-tolerant web services.
+For example, a request may be incorrectly processed if the following two conditions both hold:

+-  the backend servers are stateful, i.e., the TIPS view is created and stored only on a single server;

+-  the ALTO server is using layer-4 load balancing, i.e., the requests are distributed based on the TCP 5-tuple.

+Thus, additional considerations are required to enable correct load balancing for TIPS, including:

+-  Use a stateless architecture: One solution is to follow the stateless computing pattern: states about the TIPS view are not maintained by the backend servers but are stored in a distributed database.
+Thus, concurrent requests to the same TIPS view can be processed on arbitrary stateless backend servers, which all fetches data from the same database.

+-  Configure the load balancers properly: In case when the backend servers are stateful, the load balancers must be properly configured to guarantee that requests of the same TIPS view always arrive at the same server.
+For example, an operator or a provider of an ALTO server may configure layer-7 load balancers that distribute requests based on the <tips-view-path> component in the URI.

 ## Considerations for Cross-Resource Dependency Scheduling